denten-books/plain-text/support/odds-ends.md

 [@southall1988] "Visual Structure and the Transmission of Meaning" "Criteria for resemblance between documents"

-Drucker "the totalizing drive of the digital [@drucker2001, 145]."

 foundational binaries in literary studies, namely: surface and depth, form and content, immanence and transcendence, concrete and universal.